Home/Blog/Lifestyle/Yoga/Sarvangasana: Health Benefits and How to Integrate into Your Practice

 Health Benefits of Sarvangasana

-Renowned as the ‘queen of asanas’, the Sarvangasana yoga pose offers a spectrum of benefits that contribute to both physical and mental well-being.
-This pose, also known as ‘sarvang asan’, is a holistic approach to health and fitness that not only bolsters core strength and enhances flexibility but also fosters better circulation and hormonal equilibrium.
-Additionally, the manifold benefits of Sarvangasana make it an ideal practice for alleviating various ailments, , serving as a valuable addition to your daily yoga routine.
+Often referred to as the ‘Queen of Asanas’, Sarvangasana offers a spectrum of benefits that contribute to physical and mental well-being [1].
+This pose is a holistic practice that may not only bolster strength and enhance flexibility but also support better circulation and hormonal equilibrium [2], [1].

 1) Physical Benefits